MASP: Scalable GNN-based Planning for Multi-Agent Navigation: Experiments

 \subsubsection{Training with a Fixed Team Size}

-\textbf{\\MPE: }We present the training curves in Fig.~\ref{fig:mpe} and the evaluation performance in \cref{tab: mpe}.
-The results indicate that {\name} performs the best with the least training data, where the advantage in \emph{Steps} and \emph{Success Rate} is more obvious as the number of agents increases.
-Compared to the RL baselines, especially in scenarios with 50 agents, {\name} achieves a \emph{Success Rate} of nearly 100\%, while others fail to complete the task in any episode.
-This indicates that the GNN-based hierarchical framework in {\name} has the capability to effectively handle the problem of large search spaces and enhance training efficiency.
-Among all RL baselines, DARL1N exhibits the best results in $N=50$ with a 49\% \emph{Success Rate}, while it shows the worst performance in $N=5$.
-This implies that when the scenario only has a few agents, perceiving one-hop neighborhoods may lead to a situation where none of the agents is in the one-hop, thereby influencing the agents' decisions.
-MAGE-X has a 23\% \emph{Success Rate} in $N=50$, suggesting that the MLP-based goal assignment module encounters challenges in designating targets that can prevent collisions or tromboning for a large number of agents.
-MAPPO exhibits the worst performance with only 0.01\% \emph{Success Rate} in $N=50$, implying that it is difficult for agents to directly extract the correlation among agents based on the given information and identify which goals they should reach. \looseness=-1
+\textbf{\\MPE: }We present the training curves in Fig.~\ref{fig:mpe} and the evaluation performance in \cref{tab: mpe}. {\name} outperforms all methods with the least training data, with its advantage in \emph{Steps} and \emph{Success Rate} becoming more evident as agent numbers increase. {\name} presents the lowest \emph{Collision Rate}, reflecting strong agent cooperation.
+Especially in scenarios with 50 agents, {\name} achieves nearly 100\% \emph{Success Rate}, while other RL baselines fail to complete the task in any episode.
+Among RL baselines, DARL1N has a 49\% \emph{Success Rate} at $N=50$, while it shows the worst performance at $N=5$.
+This implies that when the scenario only has a few agents, it may lead to the absence of one-hop neighbors, thereby influencing the agents' decisions.
+MAGE-X has a 23\% \emph{Success Rate} at $N=50$, suggesting its MLP-based goal assignment encounters challenges in preventing collisions between a large number of agents.
+MAPPO has only a 0.01\% \emph{Success Rate} at $N=50$, showing difficulty in extracting agent correlations and identifying goals.
+(H)MAPPO has a comparable performance with a fixed agent number and requires 8.52\% more \emph{Steps} than {\name} at $N=50$.
+Although HTAMP has a hierarchical framework, its MLP backbone fails to perceive the relationship between agents and targets, exhibiting inferior performance.

-Regarding planning-based competitors, Voronoi shows the best performance.
-Compared to {\name}, Voronoi has an on-par \emph{Success Rate} and 18.26\% more \emph{Steps} in $N=50$.
-This suggests that Voronoi partitions set agents apart to reduce collisions and enable agents to reach the targets more quickly.
-As the number of agents increases, ORCA and RRT perform worse with around 2$\times$ more \emph{Steps} than {\name} in $N=50$, indicating their limitations in figuring out shorter navigational paths in environments with a substantial number of agents.
+{Regarding planning-based methods, (H)RRT* and (H)Voronoi shows a comparable performance.
+This suggests that (H)RRT* omits complex constraints, suitable for scenarios with obstacles.
+(H)Voronoi partitions the map to promise coordination.
+However, they still require around 19.12\% more \emph{Steps} than {\name} at $N=50$.
+(H)ORCA performs worse, needing at least 21.76\% more \emph{Steps} than {\name}, highlighting their difficulty in finding shorter navigational paths.}